 Grantmaking Program Areas

-We seek to build the capacity of individuals and the systems that serve them.
-Our vision is a Chicago that offers education, prosperity and hope for all.
+We partner with effective nonprofit organizations that share our commitment to building a community in which all individuals and families have the opportunity to thrive.
+Our vision is a Chicago that offers education, opportunity, health, and hope for all.

 The Foundation focuses on programs that improve conditions for low-income, underserved communities in Chicago, and we are especially interested in efforts that will foster learning and innovation.

 - Programs with a demonstrated record of high-quality, effective services